Chirag Yadav

 What exactly is an Augmented Worker?

-An “augmented worker” is a worker/ operator who uses technology to enhance their skill & knowledge through which they can perform more specialized tasks efficiently, safely, and in a better way.
+An “augmented worker” is a worker/operator who uses technology to enhance their skill & knowledge through which they can perform more specialized tasks efficiently, safely, and in a better way.
 This can include tools such as augmented reality (AR) glasses, smartphones, tablets, or other devices that provide real-time information and guidance.
 This technology can be used to overlay virtual images on the real world, providing workers with access to information that would otherwise be hidden or difficult to view.
 It can also provide access to remote experts who can provide assistance and guidance, as well as real-time alerts and notifications.

-With the use of Augmented technologies, an augmented operator can access right information at the right time, which leads to better decision making and reduced downtime, and improve the overall productivity.
+With the use of Augmented technologies, an augmented operator can access right information at the right time, which leads to better decision making and reduced downtime, and improves the overall productivity.
 This can also help workers to overcome their failures.

-What are Augmented Worker Technologies?
+What are some Augmented Worker Technologies?

 Augmented technologies are integrated as well as assistive.
 Here integrated means that they are the seamless part of a worker’s environment.
 And assistive means that they reduce complexity or exert control over some of the factors influencing poor human performance.
 Moreover, augmentative technologies allow frontline workers to perform more complex tasks with utmost care.
 Augmented technologies carry a great great potential with themselves, but still, they are not being adopted by organizations and industries alike.
 Thus, even at a time of digital transformation, paper-based instructions are frequently found in the workplace.
+According to a recent Deloitte article, 41% of companies have either fully adopted or made substantial advancements in integrating cognitive and AI technologies into their workforce, indicating that AI is currently being implemented in workplaces globally.

 Here’s a list of augmented worker technologies that can transform frontline workers and turn them into augmented workers: